bryansteiner/gpu-passthrough-tutorial/README.md

     <img src="./img/virtman_16.png" width="450">
 </div><br>

-If you're like me and you're passing through an Nvidia GPU to your VM, then you might run into the following common roadblock.
-[Error 43](https://passthroughpo.st/apply-error-43-workaround/) occurs because Nvidia intentionally disables virtualization features on its GeForce line of cards.
+If you're like me and you're passing through an NVIDIA GPU to your VM, then you might run into the following common roadblock.
+[Error 43](https://passthroughpo.st/apply-error-43-workaround/) occurs because NVIDIA intentionally disables virtualization features on its GeForce line of cards.
 The way to deal with this is to have the hypervisor hide its existence.
 Inside the `hyperv` section, add a tag for `vendor_id` such that `state="on"` and `value` is any string up to 12 characters long:

 ```
 <features>